chrishaub/Web-Design-Challenge/README.md

 In building this dashboard, created individual pages for each plot and a means by which can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 Created a landing page, page where can see a comparison of all of the plots, and another page where can view the data used to build them.

-### Website Requirements
+### Website

-The website consists of 7 pages total, including:
+The website consists of 5 pages total, including:

 * A [landing page](#landing-page) containing:
   * An explanation of the project.